izocha/graphviz.nvim/README.md

 :GraphPreview
 ```

-`GrapPreview` exports too, but it's a command that works similar but is automatic.
-This command exports on save!.
-So you don't need to run the command `GraphExport` every time you want to see results.
+`GraphPreview` also exports, but it works automatically.
+It exports whenever you save, so you don’t have to run the `GraphExport` command every time you want to see the results.